 In addition to meeting the University's overall requirements for academic progression, students enrolled in these program(s) must satisfactorily complete this course in order to progress in their program.

-This course is only available to students enrolled in the Bachelor of Occupational Therapy (Honours) program.
-Pre-requisite - successful completion of OCCT2254.
+This course is only available to students enrolled in the Bachelor of Occupational Therapy (Honours) program who have successfully completed OCCT2252, OCCT2253 and OCCT2254.